chloeegong/Lightguard/README.md

 ### Installation on Windows
 Install NodeJS (via [NodeJS](https://nodejs.org/en/download/))

-#### 3. MongoDB Connection
+3. MongoDB Connection
 Create MongoDB account
 Build a Database
- - Create a Shared (free)
+ - Create a Shared (free) Cluster
- - Create Cluster
- - Create a username & autogenerate password (Copy this password, you will need it)
+ - Create a username & autogenerate password (Save this password for later, you will need it)
  - Click create user
  - Add My Current IP Address
  - Finish and close
 In your cluster click Connect
  - Connect using VS Code